humdrum-tools/humdrum-documentation/guide/ch13/index.md

 `assemble temp1 temp2 temp3 | grep -c '^4``+[36]``V7`

-The **timebase** command can also be used for tasks other than assembling parts together.
+The <span class="tool">timebase</span> command can also be used for tasks other than assembling parts together.
 Suppose we would like to determine whether secondary dominant chords are more likely to appear on the third beat than other beats in a triple meter work.
-The **timebase** command can be used to reformat a score so that each measure occupies the same number of data records.
+The <span class="tool">timebase</span> command can be used to reformat a score so that each measure occupies the same number of data records.
 For example, in a 3/4 meter, an eighth-note time-base will mean that each measure will contain six data records, and the fifth